sergaben/AnalyseToolDependableSystem/README.md

 However, it is important to take into account that by no means the results of these tests are an absolute truth and they should be taken as a way to reflect upon the code.

-** IMPORTANT ** This program is not a fully functioning program and only works for Java code. ** Feel free to make any amendmens that you feel that the code needs and tell me about them **
+**IMPORTANT** This program is not a fully functioning program and only works for Java code. **if you spot something that can be improved or added please make any changes that you want but please tell me about them**

 ## Getting Started